qux-bbb/text-utils/README.md

 After development is complete, you can use vscode for debugging

-If you want to publish a new version, you generally need to modify the following 4 files:
+If you want to publish a new version, you generally need to modify the following 5 files:
 `package.json` update the version
+`package-lock.json` update the version
 `CHANGELOG.md` write changes from the previous version to this version
 `README.md` relevant descriptions
 `README-zh_CN.md` relevant descriptions in Simplified Chinese